Do you have home recycling containers throughout your house?

 I hope these pictures and ideas have helped inspire you to create and maintain a place in your home for your recycling.

-If you've been inspired I encourage you to do the steps in the Create a Home Recycling Center Challenge, and then share your photos with me here.
+If you've been inspired I encourage you to do the steps in week #6 of the challenge all about trash and recycling, and then share your photos with me here.
 I'd love to feature you in the hall of fame too!

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.